 Diagnosis usually involves imaging tests, blood tests, and lung function tests.

 There’s no cure for COPD, but treatment can help ease symptoms, lower the chance of complications, and generally improve quality of life.
-Medications, oxygen therapy, and surgery are some forms of treatment.
+Medications, supplemental oxygen therapy, and surgery are some forms of treatment.

-About 24 million people in the United States have COPD.
+It’s estimated that about 30 million people in the United States have COPD.
 As many as half are unaware that they have it.